Steinhoff acting chairman: good progress made on the accounting irregularities

-AMSTERDAM, April 20 (Reuters) - The acting chairman of Steinhoff, Heather Sonn, told shareholders on Friday the company had made “good progress on the accounting irregularities” which led the South African retail group to overstate income and asset values.
+AMSTERDAM (Reuters) - The acting chairman of Steinhoff (SNHJ.J), Heather Sonn, told shareholders on Friday the company had made “good progress on the accounting irregularities” which led the South African retail group to overstate income and asset values.

 In a presentation to shareholders, Steinhoff also said an investigation into the company is expected to be completed by the end of the year.